AzerbaijanOpenSourceCommunity/neural-networks-and-machine-learning/handwashing problem/README.md

 The estimate is then calculated using `boot_col` instead of `my_col`.
 This process is repeated a large number of times (in our case 3000) and the distribution of the bootstrapped estimates represents the uncertainty around the original estimate.
 If `boot_mean` is a list of bootstrap estimates you can calculate a <b>95%</b> confidence interval using pandas:

 `pd.Series(boot_mean).quantile([0.025, 0.975])`
+<h1 align='center'> 7.
+The fate of Dr. Semmelweis </h1>
+So handwashing reduced the proportion of deaths by between <b>6.7 and 10</b> _(You can see it by running code)_ percentage points, according to a <b>95%</b> confidence interval.
+All in all, it would seem that Semmelweis had solid evidence that handwashing was a simple but highly effective procedure that could save many lives.

+The tragedy is that, despite the evidence, Semmelweis' theory — that childbed fever was caused by some _substance_ (what we today know as bacteria) from autopsy room corpses — was ridiculed by contemporary scientists.
+The medical community largely rejected his discovery and in 1849 he was forced to leave the Vienna General Hospital for good.

+One reason for this was that statistics and statistical arguments were uncommon in medical science in the 1800s.
+Semmelweis only published his data as long tables of raw data, but he didn't show any graphs nor confidence intervals.
+If he would have had access to the analysis we've just put together he might have been more successful in getting the Viennese doctors to wash their hands.

+# The data Semmelweis collected points to that:
+`doctors_should_wash_their_hands = True`

+<h5 align='left'>NOTE:
+ You can find comments that have written in the _handwashing.py_ python file before every single part of the code which could help you to understand the whole project. <b>Enjoy!</b> </h1>